remykumar/weather_info/README.md

 # weather_info

-**A simple software/application to display the Weather condition & Temperature of top few US cities**
+**A simple software/application to display the Weather condition & Temperatures of top few US cities**

 This repo hosts a python code which goes out to internet and gets the current weather/temperature of few US cities.
 The build & deploy script is also in the same repo.
 The purpose of this code is to demostrate the build & deploy process in a Python virtual environment (using make).